pinecone-router/router/README.md

 ## `x-handler`

-This directive can be used alone or alongisde `x-template`, it allow you to excute one or more methods when a route is visited.
+This directive can be used alone or alongisde `x-template`, it allow you to excute one or more methods when a route is matched.
 This runs **before inline templates and `x-template`** allowing you to redirect before showing any content, and fetch any data you need.

 ```html